 Additional charges are still under review, according to Bureau County State’s Attorney Dan Anderson.

 Anderson said, however, that Rodriguez would not be charged with felony murder.
 At one time, any violent offense resulting in a death made the suspect eligible for a murder charge.
-That changed in 2021, Anderson said, and Rodriguez is not a direct actor or participant in the child’s death as defined under the revised law.
+That changed in 2021, Anderson said.

 More details about the incident were also revealed during Wednesday’s hearing.
 Prosecutors said a woman called 911 after Rodriguez allegedly threatened her life and the lives of two children.